rumq/spring-boot-in-3-weeks/pages/Week01Notes.md

 **Component Scanning**

 By default application class package and sub packages scanned.
-Specify more as below
+You can give other package names if required.

 ```java
 @SpringBootApplication( scanBasePackages={"mypackage1", "mypackage2"})